lzjzx1122/FaaSFlow/README.md

 In FaaSFlow, there is a built-in execution scheme called DataFlower, which implements the data-flow paradigm for serverless workflow orchestration.
 With the DataFlower scheme, a container is abstracted to be several function logic units and a data logic unit.
 The function logic unit executes the functions, while the data logic unit manages data transmission asynchronously.
 Furthermore, FaaSFlow with DataFlower will employ a collaborative communication mechanism between hosts and containers to facilitate efficient data transfer in conjunction with the adaptive storage library.

-The FaaSFlow paper in *ASPLOS'22*.
-The paper is [FaaSFlow: enable efficient workflow execution for function-as-a-service](https://dl.acm.org/doi/10.1145/3503222.3507717).
+The FaaSFlow paper in *ASPLOS'22* is [FaaSFlow: enable efficient workflow execution for function-as-a-service](https://dl.acm.org/doi/10.1145/3503222.3507717).

-The DataFlower paper to be appear in *ASPLOS'24*.
-The paper is [DataFlower: Exploiting the Data-flow Paradigm for Serverless Workflows](https://arxiv.org/abs/2304.14629).
+The DataFlower paper in *ASPLOS'24* is [DataFlower: Exploiting the Data-flow Paradigm for Serverless Workflows](https://arxiv.org/abs/2304.14629).

 [![Security Status](https://s.murphysec.com/badge/lzjzx1122/FaaSFlow.svg)](https://www.murphysec.com/p/lzjzx1122/FaaSFlow)